aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/vectorization/image-vectorization-examples/_index.md

 If you want to try Aspose.SVG without evaluation limitations request a 30-day temporary license.
 For more information, please refer to [**How to get a Temporary License?**](https://purchase.aspose.com/temporary-license)

+The figure shows the result of the photo to vector conversion without applying a license.

 !["Photo vectorization result without using a license" ](horses-license.png#center)